-White House announces plan to dissolve USPS' Board of Governors
+Trump said to be considering dissolving USPS Board of Governors

 Feb 21, 2025